-The credit allowed for prior law study is determined on a case-by-case basis.
-In no case, however, will transfer credit be granted for more than the total credits required in the first-year, full-time curriculum at John Marshall.
-Further, under no circumstances shall transfer credit be granted for prior law work in which the grade earned was less than that grade required for graduation, i.e. usually the grade of a “C”.
+Credit allowed for prior study is determined on a case-by-case basis.
+However, please be advised that 30 credits is the maximum number of transfer credits allowed in any case.
+Further, under no circumstances shall transfer credit be granted for prior law school work for which the grade earned was less than a C.

 Dean’s Office Regulations Regarding Transfer Students and Transfer Credits